mattbierner/blog.mattbierner.com/_posts/2023-04-28-phonogram.md

 While these design decisions may not be the most fashionable, with Phonogram I wanted to build an app that I would actually want to use and would also be a great foundation for future AR experiments.

 You can [get Phonogram in the App Store][app].
 It runs on iPhones and iPads.
-If you enjoy Phonogram, the best way to support it is buy leaving a positive review to help others discover it too.
+If you enjoy Phonogram, the best way to support it is by leaving a positive review to help others discover it too.